tpwrules/emdash/dashboard/docs/customizer manual.md

 ## Adding a Picture

-Picture definitions are stored in the `file` as Python objects.
+Picture definitions are stored in `pics/piclist.py` as Python objects.
 Adding a picture is done by instantiating a Python `Picture` object and adding it to the `piclist` in the file.
 Once this is completed, the picture can be used.
 If `<name>` is the picture's name, its ID is defined as `PIC_ID_<name in uppercase>`.

 The `Picture` constructor has the following arguments:
-* `path` is the file system path to the PNG file with the image data, relative to the `directory`.
+* `path` is the file system path to the PNG file with the image data, relative to `pics/`.
 * `name` is the name of the picture.
 * `area=None` is the area of the original image to use, or None to use the whole image.
 It is a tuple with the following numbers, in pixels: `(<upper left corner of picture, x coordinate>, <upper left corner of picture, y coordinate>, <picture width>, <picture height>)`.